ruobinLiu/Laboratory-Protocols/_episodes/02-Micro-CTAB-DNA-Extration-Procedure-For-Fresh-Material.md

 ---

 ## SAFETY INFORMATION
-before you start, look up the MSDS sheets for all the chemicals used in this protocol.
+Before you start, look up the MSDS sheets for all the chemicals used in this protocol.
 Ensure you follow any recommendations/rules regarding wearing personal protective equipment, emergency procedures, and clean-up/disposal procedures.
 If you have any questions contact your supervisor or lab manager.

-## The following protocol can be used to extract DNA from all pulse crops.
+## The following protocol can be used to extract DNA from all pulse crops:

 1. Collect a small coleoptile (2.5 cm) or leaf tissue (~100 mg) sample from the plant.
 The tissue should be placed in a 1.5 mL micro-centrifuge tube and placed on ice.
 2. Grind the plant tissue in the tube using a sterile micro-pestle.